 For Vernon residents or other people who are interested in having their private drinking water supplies tested, public health laboratories will analyze private well water for tritium.

 The State of Maine Health and Environmental Testing Lab

 Tel: (207) 287-2727

 This is a private lab, not a public health lab.

 Contact person: Robert Hilbrandt, Jr.

-Please contact the laboratories directly for information about sampling bottles, quantity of water needed, turnaround times, and cost.
+Please contact the laboratories directly for information about sampling bottles, the quantity of water needed, turnaround times and cost.

 Testing Soil for Radiation

 There was a report of tritium in groundwater at Vermont Yankee on January 7, 2010, which ended up being an unintentional underground release of radioactive material.
 This also meant that other radioisotopes could have contaminated the environment, which soil testing confirmed.
 Although the soil at Vermont Yankee has been contaminated with radioactive materials, there is no known exposure or risk to the public.

 Strontium-90, cesium-137, zinc-65, manganese-54 and cobalt-60 have all been detected in soil that was collected for laboratory analysis.
 Soil samples were taken from various locations and depths below the excavation area outside the Advanced Off-Gas (AOG) pipe tunnel that was found to have caused this leak.